Scott Norwood: Super Bowl XXV

 Norwood's field goal range was unusually short for a professional kicker and he had difficulties in converting field goals over 40 yards throughout his career, especially on natural grass (the Bills' home stadium used AstroTurf, which mitigated this issue).
-Super Bowl XXV, which was played on January 27, 1991, cemented Norwood's name in football history when he missed a 47-yard field goal attempt with 8 seconds left in the game, giving the New York Giants their 2nd Super Bowl victory, and started the Bills' string of four consecutive Super Bowl losses.
+Super Bowl XXV, which was played on January 27, 1991, cemented Norwood's name in football history when he missed a 47-yard field goal attempt with 8 seconds left in the game, giving the New York Giants their second Super Bowl victory, and started the Bills' string of four consecutive Super Bowl losses.
 This kick was made famous by the "wide right" call by ABC announcer Al Michaels.
 Later video analysis revealed the holder mistakenly aligned the laces to the right, thereby positioning the kicked ball to fade right once in the air.
+Norwood said his mind went blank as he watched the ball sail, followed by an "empty feeling" upon realizing he missed.

+Despite his miss, Norwood was greeted positively by Bills fans when the team returned to Buffalo.
+He tearfully addressed the fans at the accompanying ceremony, telling them that "we're struggling with this right now.
+I know I've never felt more loved than this right now."
+Norwood also received letters of support and praise from coaches and teachers about life lessons amid defeat; he recalled in 2020 that "it's not always fun, but you can't just soak up the sunshine in life.
+Sometimes, you got to soak up a little rain, too."

 Although the Bills signed Björn Nittmo as Norwood's potential replacement in the 1991 offseason, Norwood remained with the Bills through that season.
 The Bills returned to the Super Bowl and Norwood was perfect throughout the postseason, including a 44-yard field goal that served as the decisive margin in the AFC Championship Game against the Denver Broncos.

-Norwood was waived in the first roster move of the off-season after the Bills signed Steve Christie, formerly of the Tampa Bay Buccaneers.
+Norwood was waived in the first roster move of the 1992 offseason after the Bills signed Steve Christie, formerly of the Tampa Bay Buccaneers.

 Post-football career

 After the Bills waived him, Norwood initially returned home to Northern Virginia and disappeared completely from the public eye for several years, eventually becoming an insurance salesman during the 1990s then moving back to Buffalo as a real estate agent in 2002.

+Norwood has publicly reflected on his career's positives, including his Pro Bowl nod and Super Bowl appearances.
+While acknowledging that Wide Right remains the most prominent part of his career, he said in 2010 that he had "moved on and [had] it in its proper place and perspective."